 How to Make Chicken Gnocchi Soup

 - Gnocchi.
 Although gnocchi is commonly thought of as pasta, gnocchi is actually a potato dumpling.
-Like pasta, you can serve it with a variety of sauces and toppings, and of course, use it to make the most delicious spin on chicken soup.
+Like pasta, you can serve it with a variety of sauces (like the brown butter sage sauce in Sweet Potato Gnocchi) and toppings, and of course, use it to make the most delicious spin on chicken soup.
 (For a traditional version of chicken soup with pasta, try this Homemade Chicken Noodle Soup.)

 - Chicken Breast.
 For lean protein, I used boneless, skinless chicken breasts.
 The chicken adds rich flavor to the soup and helps make it super satisfying.
 (This Creamy Chicken Noodle Soup is another satisfying favorite.)

 - Carrots + Celery + Onion.
 Frequently referred to as a mirepoix, this combination of ingredients helps build the soup’s flavor right from the start.

 - Evaporated Milk + Cornstarch.
 My sneaky swap for heavy cream also lets me avoid making a roux with flour.
 Instead, a slurry with evaporated milk and cornstarch thickens the soup like a dream but with less saturated fat and cholesterol than heavy cream.

 - Spices.
 Italian seasoning, dried thyme, and poultry seasoning enhance the flavors of the soup, add wonderful earthiness, and give it Italian flair (like my Crockpot Lasagna Soup).
 A dash of celery salt adds saltiness with a special touch, and black pepper is always delicious.

 - Chicken Broth.
 The main liquid for our soup.
 I like to use low sodium chicken broth.